-The developer anticipates that the eventual development of Rose Prairie will be as a number of "pods."
+The developer anticipates that the eventual development of the Master Plan will be as a number of "pods."
 These pods will likely be developed separately, either by Rose Prairie LLC or other developers.
 The Master Plan identifies the acreage of each pod and a range of dwelling units for each.
 The total estimated net acres for development are approximately 100 acres, with the remainder of the area used for open space, a public park, and streets.
 Attachment E includes a breakdown of each type of use for the entire site.
 The mix of uses within the developable area by land area is approximately 80% single family, 14% multi-family, and 6% commercial.

+The FS-RL comprises an estimated 80.91 acres of the entire development area.
 The total number of dwelling units (proposed both as single-family attached and detached) in the FS-RL will fall within the range of 219 to 419.
 This equates to a density range of 2.70 dwelling units per acre to 5.18 dwelling units per net acre.
 Required density for FS-RL is between 3.75 and 10.00 dwelling units per net acre.
-Although the proposed ranges on the master plan fall below the required density, it does not take into account all areas that might be netted out from the gross acres, such as drainage ways, trail corridors, storm water detention, etc. At the time of preliminary plat review, the minimum density standard of 3.75 will be met for the FS-RL zoned area of the project.
+Although the proposed ranges on the master plan falls below the required density, it does not take into account all areas that might be netted out from the gross acres, such as drainage ways, trail corridors, storm water detention, etc. At the time of preliminary plat review, the minimum density standard of 3.75 will be met for the FS-RL zoned area of the project.